 One of the most distinctive features of the Turkish competition law regime is that it provides for lawsuits for treble damages.
-Articles 57 et seq of the Competition Law entitle any person injured in his or her business or property by reason of anything forbidden by the antitrust laws to sue the violators for three times their damages plus litigation costs and attorney fees.
+Article 57 et seq of the Competition Law entitle any person injured in his or her business or property by reason of anything forbidden by the antitrust laws to sue the violators for three times their damages plus litigation costs and attorney fees.
+The Turkish obligation law regulates the joint creditors and prevents the debtor from the double recovery.
+All the creditors shall pursue a claim against the debtor and in that case, the debtor shall pay on the amount of their shares.
+However, in the event that the debtor make a payment to only one creditor as a whole, this creditor shall be liable to the others and the other creditors.